pjeby/yieldable-streams/README.md

 >     18
 >     done

 For both `pipeline()` and `duplexify()`, the resulting stream will be readable only if the last stream is readable, and writable only if the first stream is writable.
-If the first and last streams are true streams2 streams (using `readable-stream` or the built-in Node streams), then the combined stream will have the correct `objectMode` and encodings at each end.
-But if either end is a streams1 stream, that end of the combined stream will simply fall back to being an object-mode stream.
+If the first and last streams are true streams2 or streams3 streams (i.e., are internally based on the `readable-stream` module or the built-in Node streams module), then the combined stream will have the correct `objectMode` and encodings at each end.
+But if either end is a streams1 stream or an alternative implementation of the streams interface, then that end of the combined stream will simply fall back to being an object-mode stream.

 High-water marks for the combined stream's sides are always the default setting for the type of stream at that side.  (i.e. 16 for an `objectMode` end, 16K for a `Buffer` end.
 It is not currently possible to change these or any other stream options for the combined streams: to a large extent the point of `pipeline()` and `duplexify()` is that they're for times when you are writing generic utilities that don't *know* what stream options to set, and must go by the settings of the underlying streams.